Real estate syndications bring together investors such as these folks.

 Are real estate syndications risky?

 All real estate investments are subject to the risks of the current real estate cycle.
-However, real estate syndications are far less risky than other real estate investments.
+However, many real estate syndications are far less risky than other real estate investments.

 However, one risk you will have to be aware of is your own finances.